here’s the boring part!

 but i won’t be doing this any time soon. or ever again.

-(interlaken, 2000-ish)Explore posts in the same categories: history comment below, or link to this permanent URL from your own site.
+(interlaken, 2000-ish)history comment below, or link to this permanent URL from your own site.